gray0018/Mesh-deformation-based-normal-integration/README.md

 python main.py filename_of_normal_map
 ```

-We have already prepared two normal maps for testing.
+We have already prepared normal maps for testing.
 They are put under /data.
 You can run:
 ```
-python main.py data/bunny.png
 python main.py data/scholar.png
 ```